patriciogonzalezvivo/eyeo16/README.md

 *LineOfSight*

 Note:
-Mapzen was different teams and services beside tangram and our set of vector tiles... we have open source search and routing.
+Mapzen was other teams beside the one I work on (the graphic one).
+We have a data team, a search engine and a routing engine.

-This usually are very expensive develops so companies keep them close.
-That makes what every they are making as an investment... which means close.
+This engines are very expensive to develop.
+So companies makes them as an investment... which means close... they implementing over and over again... keeping the innovation close and lost.

 Thanks to the work coming from the search and routing teams, is the first time this engines are develop in the open, and regular people get to see them and study how they work.
+We feel that this will help by rising the ceilings on the industry.

 As I said is a privilege to work in mapzen, not just because I get to work with thoughtful and talented people like